rustsec/advisory-db/README.md

 # a change log entry, or a blogpost announcing the release (optional)
 url = "https://github.com/mystuff/mycrate/issues/123"

+# Keywords which describe this vulnerability, similar to Cargo keywords
+keywords = ["ssl", "mitm"]

 # Versions which include fixes for this vulnerability (mandatory)
 patched_versions = [">= 1.2.0"]